Xinze-Li-Bryan/The-polynomial-method-and-restricted-sums-of-congruence-classes/README.md

 Kindness effects more than severity.

 — Aesop.
-“The Wind and the Sun.”
-In Aesop‘s Fables.
+"The Wind and the Sun."
+In Aesop's Fables.
 Lit2Go Edition.
 Accessed 2025.12.14. https://etc.usf.edu/lit2go/35/aesops-fables/697/the-wind-and-the-sun/.